porkostomus/jekyll-now/_posts/2018-7-4-Live-Clojurescript-Activated.md

 (take 13 (fib 0 1))
 </code></pre>

+You can change the code however you want.

-And here is a simple greeter function:
+Here is a simple greeter function:

 <pre><code class="language-klipse">(defn greet [name]
   (str "What up, " name "!"))